ArmandoAv/etl_pyspark/README.md

 https://www.microsoft.com/es-mx/sql-server/sql-server-downloads

-In the directory software are the files
+In the software path are the files

-+winutils.exe
+- winutils.exe
-+apache-spark-sql-connector.jar.
+- apache-spark-sql-connector.jar.

 ### Installation